Automatic Prometheus metrics discovery with Docker labels

 Metrics discovery with Alloy#

-Grafana Alloy, a metrics collector that can scrape Prometheus endpoints, includes a discovery.docker component.
-Just like Traefik, it connects to the Docker socket.1 With a few relabeling rules, we can teach it to use Docker labels to locate and scrape metrics.
+Grafana Alloy, a metrics collector that scrapes Prometheus endpoints, includes a discovery.docker component.
+Just like Traefik, it connects to the Docker socket.1 With a few relabeling rules, we teach it to use Docker labels to locate and scrape metrics.

 We define three labels on each service: